 Students are placed at clinical sites within a 150 mile radius of Findlay, Ohio when possible.
 However, due to changes in availability of individual clinical sites, it is sometimes necessary for a student to travel further than this distance.

 Do I have to find my own clinical training sites?

 No. ARC-PA Standard A3.03 states, “Students must not be required to provide or solicit clinical sites or preceptors.
 The program must coordinate clinical sites and preceptors for program required rotations”.
 It is the responsibility of the PA program and not of the student to identify and schedule sites used for the SCPs.
-It is possible for a student to suggest a clinical site for his or her use that is not part of the established clinical network of preceptors.
+It is possible for a student to suggest a clinical site for his or her use that is not a part of the established clinical network of preceptors.
 However, it is likely that